 For a beginner, it is almost impossible to find a website on the Tor browser or how it works and that’s where dark web search engines help.

 To the layperson, their only exists one type of the Internet – the one we use for normal browsing every day.
-But, in reality, there are 3 main types of the Internet which are crucial to understanding to get an accurate picture of how it works:
+But, in reality, there are 3 main types of the Internet that are crucial to understanding to get an accurate picture of how it works:

 1: The Surface Web